A Solution for Sustainable Development and Biodiversity Conservation

 The economic benefits

-Green infrastructure not only enhances the lifespan and efficiency of traditional infrastructure but also delivers economic benefits, including carbon sequestration, and air and water filtration.
-For example, in the London borough of Barking and Dagenham green spaces are estimated to provide £3.64 million in carbon storage alone, without including the value of stormwater management, temperature regulation and pollution reduction.
+Green infrastructure enhances the lifespan and efficiency of traditional infrastructure and delivers economic benefits.
+These include carbon sequestration as well as air and water filtration.
+In the London borough of Barking and Dagenham green spaces are estimated to provide £3.64 million in carbon storage alone.
+This is without including the value of stormwater management, temperature regulation and pollution reduction.

 By developing and protecting these areas everyone can benefit, from the wildlife to the taxpayer.